mosaicnetworks/evm-lite-js/README.md

 	// Prepare a transaction with value of 2000 const transaction = await evmlc.prepareTransfer(to, 2000);

-	// Sign transaction and return a new Transaction object await transaction.sign(account);
+	// Sign transaction and return the same Transaction object await transaction.sign(account);

 	// Send transaction to node